|

 "I was very impressed with this book."
 Diane J. Adderley, Drama Therapy, Autumn, 2001.

 "...a great window of possibilities for clinicians seeking new options for treatment."
-Caren Carnabucci.
+Karen Carnabucci.

 "This well-written book deals sensitively and wisely with much of the depth and breadth of human trauma."
 Psychotherapy in Australia.